 Curriculum and Requirements

-In order to graduate from the Honors Program at TAMU-CC and receive an Honors designation on the diploma, students have broad discretion over the kinds of curricular, research, and service learning experiences they can explore in order to meet our program requirements.
+In order to graduate from the Honors Program at TAMU-CC and receive an Honors designation on the diploma, students have broad discretion over the kinds of curricular, research, and service-learning experiences they can explore in order to meet our program requirements.
+Students are expected to take Honors Seminar courses in sequence as they progress through their academic studies.
+The Director and Program Coordinator will have discretion over whether transfer courses or other substitutions can meet these requirements.

 The minimum requirements to remain in good standing and complete the Honors Program are as follows: